wangjialin114/VideoEmotion/README.md

 #### Extract the image frames and the audio clips from the video file

-extract_audio.py: extract the audio clips from the video file.

-extract_frame.py: extract the image frames from the video file and will import the extract_audio to extract the audio clips, also log  the errors when extracting.
+extract_frame.py: extract the image frames from the video file , also log  the errors when extracting.

-***in this step, you can just type `python extract_frame.py` for extracting images and audio clips.***
+***in this step, you can just type `python extract_frame.py` for extracting images.***

 #### Preprocess the data

 extract_fc7.py: extract the fc_7 feature of the image frames ad save them to the hdf file.

-frame_audio_to_h5.py: extract the spectrum of the audio clips and load the image and save them to the hdf file
+frame_to_h5.py: load the image and save them to the hdf file

 #### Classification

-audio_clf_conv4.py: audio classification CNN class

-video_clf_lstm.py: video classification CNN+LSTM class
+video_clf_lstm.py: video classification , the framework is CNN+LSTM  as Fig.1.

 ## TODO

-- refractor  the code
+- Save the data in the TFRecords format instead of the hdf file.
+Maybe more efficient and convenient for the tensorflow data feeding.